mmourani/laravel-api-boilerplate/README.md

 # Generate Clover XML for CI
 composer test:coverage-clover
 ```
 The HTML coverage report will be available in the `build/coverage` directory.

+> **Note:** Code coverage reports require Xdebug to be installed and properly configured.
+If you're seeing warnings about Xdebug mode, make sure Xdebug is installed and the coverage mode is enabled.
+The test commands will attempt to enable it automatically, but you may need to configure it in your php.ini file.

+### Testing with PHPUnit 11
+### Testing with PHPUnit 11

+This project uses PHPUnit 11 for testing, which requires PHP 8.2+.
+The test suite is configured to run with:

+- In-memory SQLite database
+- Preconfigured factories for all models
+- Complete ownership policy testing
+- API endpoint testing with JSON validation

 ## API Testing Examples